abarax/abarax.github.com/content/introduction.md

 As a self-professed serial hobbyist you can expect that the topics I blog about will be as diverse as they are - hopefully, interesting.
 For the most part they will involve topics related to programming, security, data analysis, algorithms, arduino and many others.

-Without further adieu, I thought I'd leave you with a morsel of knowledge I have picked up during the last year, that might help beginners.
+Without further ado, I thought I'd leave you with a morsel of knowledge I have picked up during the last year, that might help beginners.
 A topic I have been researching heavily lately is that of Information Security.
 Specifically, I have been researching reverse engineering, malware analysis and software exploitation.
 You may have noticed the title of this introductory blog post looks a bit strange:

 	push ebp
 	mov  ebp, esp